fuckinglunatic/teste_keepi/README.md

 O projeto consome a API [https://github.com/martincarrera/clash-royale-api](https://github.com/martincarrera/clash-royale-api) que gera os decks aleatórios e disponibiliza as inforamções presentes nele.

 Foi utilizado apenas o CSS Vanilla para a estilização do projeto, algo simples e objetivo.

+This content is not affiliated with, endorsed, sponsored, or specifically approved by Supercell and Supercell is not responsible for it.
+For more information see [Supercell’s Fan Content Policy](http://www.supercell.com/fan-content-policy).